COALAIP/specs/coala-ip/README.md

 schemata can be included in a domain-specific RDF schema, creating a global ontology of semantically structured data.

 ccREL is just one example of a context-providing schema built on top of RDF.
-Since RDF itself is a concept, its implementations vary, especially in terms of used data structures.
+Since RDF itself is just a concept, its implementations vary, especially in terms of used data structures.
 Embedded RDF in HTML pages and RDF/XML syntax are two of the more popular implementations of RDF, albeit with relatively heavy syntax and learning curves.
 In 2014, with RDF 1.1 coming up, a new RDF-compatible, JSON-based data structure was accepted by the W3C: JSON-LD.
-JSON-LD fits the semantic web concept of linked data into [Javascript Object Notation](https://tools.ietf.org/html/rfc7159) (JSON), which makes it much more approachable than comparable implementations.
+It fits the semantic web concept of linked data into [Javascript Object Notation](https://tools.ietf.org/html/rfc7159) (JSON), which makes it much more approachable than comparable implementations.
 We plan to port the LCC RRM specification to RDF using JSON-LD, so we will explore its main features in the next section.